Skip to Content

 What is DTF Printing?

-As its name suggests, Direct To Film printing is full colour printing on a sheet of film which is then applied to the fabric by heat transfer.
 It is a relatively new technique which is gaining ground within digital textile printing because it can be applied on any surface: cotton, polyester, blended fabrics, among others.

 We highly recommend it for companies that want a durable print with good visibility on their uniforms.
 Also for clothing brands that need the versatility of vinyl or transfer, but with the durability of screen printing.